 Let’s get started!

-What is Toner?
+What Is Toner?

-A compatible toner is the generic alternative to the OEM toner.
+A compatible toner is a generic alternative to the OEM toner.
 While all OEM toners for your printer are virtually identical due to the high standard of quality control, generic toner quality varies widely, depending on the remanufacturing process and brand.

 Although both OEM and compatible toner cartridges are tested in the equipment they will be used in, they may not function to the same standards set by the printer manufacturer.
 Corners can be cut in the production and testing of some compatible toner cartridges so they can win on price.
-Saving money up front to purchase compatible toners can affect the quality, print volume per cartridge and fail rate if you don’t select your vendor carefully.
+Saving money upfront to purchase compatible toners can affect the quality, print volume per cartridge, and fail rate if you don’t select your vendor carefully.

 Most OEM toner cartridges are either patented or copyrighted to work with a particular machine.
 Due to this copyright, the compatible toners must use a slightly different design — one which may not be ideal for your printer.
-This can cause issues down the road, such as unnecessary wear on your printer, a higher rate of failure and lower quality print outs.
+This can cause issues down the road, such as unnecessary wear on your printer, a higher rate of failure, and lower-quality printouts.

 The main benefit of choosing a compatible toner is that it's cheaper.
 However, there can be a difference between price and value.
 A compatible toner may be inconsistent and have a shorter lifespan.
 This means that while you pay less initially, you may end up buying more cartridges because they don't last as long.

-Compatible Toner vs. OEM Toner
+Our Two Cents: Compatible Toner vs. OEM Toner